What are your nicknames?

 Favourite after training meal?

-Breakfast… poached eggs on rye with avocado and a large hot skim cappuccino.
+Breakfast… poached eggs on rye with avocado and a large extra hot cappuccino.

 How do you relax before AND after a race?